YamnaIsrail/YamnaIsrail/README.md

 Hi, I'm **Yamna Israil**!

-I'm a **Flutter and Wordpress Developer** passionate about building mobile applications and exploring new technologies.
+I'm a **Flutter Developer** passionate about building mobile applications and exploring new technologies.

 ## About Me
 - 💻 Flutter & Dart enthusiast